Advancing the Field of Data Science & Analytics

 The Yellowbrick library is a diagnostic visualization platform for machine learning that allows data scientists to steer the model selection process.
 Yellowbrick extends the Scikit-Learn API with a new core object: the Visualizer.
 Visualizers allow visual models to be fit and transformed as part of the Scikit-Learn Pipeline process, providing visual diagnostics throughout the transformation of high dimensional data.
 Yellowbrick is written in Python, utilizes matplotlib for drawing, and is already in a beta stage of development.

-In this research lab, we will focus on extending Yellowbrick with new features and functionality, from adding text visualizations to optimizing parallel coordinates.
+In this research project, we focus on extending Yellowbrick with new features and functionality, from adding text visualizations to optimizing parallel coordinates.
 Because of the API, this essentially means developing different kinds of model-visualizing techniques and writing custom Visualizer objects that implement them.
-The lab will select a core group of 6-8 developers to work on implementing Python code, tutorials in blog posts and documentation in an agile fashion.
-Sprints will be two weeks long, and at our research meetings we will review progress from the previous weeks and plan the sprint for the next week.
-The implementation itself will be done in pairs throughout the weeks.

 Dynamic Graph Visualization & Navigation

 Graph data is all around us, powering cultural, consumer, and corporate applications that touch every part of our lives.
 From social networks to scientific taxonomies, and from information standards for a wide range of business practices to web search engines and archives, graph structures are a core tool in the data science toolbox.